k-chuang/data-science-competitions/README.md

     - A higher inverse squared distance score correlates with a higher similarity (inverse distance squared is proportional to similarity).

 ## Rank & F1 Score
 My rank on the CLP public leaderboard is **2nd**, with a F1 score of **0.7858**.
-I will update this when the private leaderboard comes out.
+This score is calculated on 50% of the test set.

+**Update**: My final rank on the CLP final leaderboard is **5th** with a F1 score of **0.7815**.
+This score is calculated on the entirety of the test set.

-*Note: This assignment followed a similar format with kaggle competitions, except this was a class competition for the SJSU CMPE 255 Data Mining course (Fall 2018).*
+*Note: This assignment follows a similar format with kaggle competitions in terms of ranking & scoring, except this was specifically a class competition for the SJSU CMPE 255 Data Mining course (Fall 2018).*